 A joint connecting a hose at BP’s Thunder Horse platform disconnected and released drilling fluid into the Gulf of Mexico (GoM) last month, in an incident that the US Bureau of Safety and Environmental Enforcement (BSEE) is investigating.

-BP released a statement that in November, a joint connecting a hose to the drilling riser on the Thunder Horse platform disconnected and released approximately 175 bbl of drilling fluid into the Gulf of Mexico.
+BP told OE in a statement that in November, a joint connecting a hose to the drilling riser on the Thunder Horse platform disconnected and released approximately 175 bbl of drilling fluid into the Gulf of Mexico.

 Thunder Horse is 150mi southeast of New Orleans in Mississippi Canyon 778/822.
 It can operate at 6050ft water depth, and produce up to 250,000 b/d in addition to 200 MMcf/d of natural gas.